 Introduction: Food Deserts

-The average American grocery store offers over 80,000 food options to its customers.
-Most of these are available year-round and at a relatively affordable price.
-Many Americans take this food cornucopia for granted, never considering that others growing up in either the inner-city or rural parts of the country don’t have these food options due to a lack of grocery stores or farmers markets.
-This situation, often called a “food desert,” a controversial term in food justice because it implies a natural or accidental condition rather than one created by economic and social-political factors, this situation disproportionately impacts low-income people and communities of color.
+The average American grocery store offers over 42,000 food options to its customers, most of which are available year-round and offer relatively affordable prices.
+Many Americans living in either urban inner cities or rural parts of the country have sparser food options due to limited access to grocery stores or farmers’ markets.
+Often called a “food desert,” a controversial term in food justice because it implies a natural or accidental condition rather than one created by economic and social-political factors, this situation disproportionately impacts low-income people and communities of color.

 Impact on Rural Communities

-A similar situation has occurred in America’s inner cities over the last forty years.
-As the growth of industrial manufacturing that often sparked urban development dwindled, there were fewer paying jobs in the city to support local stores.
-Simultaneously, racial and social tensions instigated significant population shifts away from the inner city into the suburbs.
+A similar situation has occurred in pockets of America’s urban centers over the last forty years.
+As the industrial growth that sparked urban development dwindled, jobs became scarce.
+Simultaneously, racial and economic tensions instigated significant population shifts away from the inner city into the suburbs.
 This trend, often called “white flight,” left many inner city communities without the buying power to sustain grocery store chains.
-Store owners followed the profits and moved to the suburbs.
-Exacerbating this change was a fairly intentional strategy by banks and zoning legislators to deny loans, insurance and jobs to specifically defined, racially determined, urban areas – ensured that urban African American communities remained isolated and were prevented from accessing services and creating economic growth.
+Entrepreneurs followed the profits and moved to the suburbs.
+Redlining – an intentional strategy by banks and zoning legislators to deny loans, insurance and jobs to specifically defined, racially determined, urban areas – ensured that urban African American communities remained isolated and were prevented from accessing services and creating economic growth.
 Would-be grocery store owners in redlined neighborhoods were denied loans and bank accounts, making new business opportunities scarce.